 It baffles me the number of guys I know that still fish without sunglasses and/or caps/visors.
 If you ask me its just plain stupid not to protect your eyes when fishing!
 It’s the only set you have and probably the only set of eyes you will ever have and I depend pretty heavily on my eyesight.
 Not too mention, polarized sunglasses will help you catch more fish.

 I have been hit in the face with a lure several times, either by a fellow angler or me jerking on a lure that springs free and fires at my face.
-Two of those times my glasses deflected lures that otherwise would have hit me in the eye.
+Two of those times my glasses deflected lures that otherwise would have hit me in the eye, and I definitely would have needed corrective eye surgery with people akin to https://sharpe-vision.com/.
 The other factor of protection is UV rays, it is important to protect your eyes from over exposure to Ultraviolet Rays from the sun and a good pair of sunglasses will protect your eyes in both instances.
 Good glasses will also protect your eyes when you are blasting to your honey hole on tournament day, how many times have you had to run in the rain or on a morning when there were a lot of bugs hovering on the water.

 Catchin’ More Fish: